Verstappen wins Dutch GP to seal 10th win and extend F1 lead

 George Russell finished second for Mercedes ahead of Leclerc, with Lewis Hamilton dropping from first to fourth.

+“As a team we showed incredible pace today.
+The team result wasn’t quite what we hoped for but we can take a lot of confidence moving forward,” Russell said.
+“We are slowly getting closer to that top step.”

-Verstappen looked to be coasting to victory when a safety car came out on Lap 56, after the engine cut out on Valtteri Bottas’ Alfa Romeo.
+Verstappen looked to be coasting to victory when a safety car came out on Lap 56 of 72, after the engine cut out on Valtteri Bottas’ Alfa Romeo.

 Verstappen changed tires and was behind leader Hamilton’s Mercedes with 12 laps left.